Unnatural Links: What is the Purpose of the Google FUD Campaign?

 Once most people are afraid of links Google can easily take over the Web with their proprietary technology.

-The SEO industry will have to assimilate by offering Google Adwords and engaging on Google+ or get wiped out.
+The SEO industry has to adapt by offering Google Ads and creating content to displayed on Google itself or get wiped out.
 What is the purpose of this Google FUD campaign?

 The “unnatural links” scare is not meant to improve SEO or the quality of organic search results.
-Google wants to sell more ads and replace links with proprietary signals.
+Google wants to sell more ads and replace links with proprietary features.

 * (CC BY 2.0) Creative Commons image by Steve Lodefink